 L'Attaque was the first of the 'big four' military-themed, strategy-based games from Gibsons.
-It was printed and manufactured from our premises in Aldersgate Street, London, from the early 1920s until 1940, when the site was destroyed in The Blitz.
+It was printed and manufactured from our premises in Aldersgate Street, London, from the early 1920s until the 1940s, when the site was destroyed in The Blitz.

 A game for two people, L'Attaque is played on a 9x10 square board with 36 soldiers in each army, which represents the French and the English.
 Players must strategically move their pieces to attack on alternate moves with the aim of capturing their opponent's Flag.
 What's more, they must use their Spy playing piece to seek out the Commander in Chief, the most valuable piece on the board besides the all-important Flag.